-Bringing Marketing, Sales, Customer Success, and other teams into a unified organization helps companies focus on what is most important.
+Bringing Marketing, Sales, Customer Success, and other teams into a unified organization helps companies focus on the most important.

-Operations has been deeply impacted by this as well.
+Operations have been deeply impacted by this as well.

 This transition has been the catalyst for the introduction of a new function within companies:

-Revenue Operations is the unification of operations across Sales, Marketing, Finance, and Customer Success.
-Depending on an organization’s structure, other business units may be involved as well such as product, accounting, legal, and others.
+Revenue Operations (RevOps) is the unification of operations across Sales, Marketing, Finance, and Customer Success.
+Other business units may be involved in an organization's structure, such as product, accounting, legal, and others.

-Revenue Operations’ aim is to drive growth throughout the customer life cycle by creating operational efficiency and make all teams accountable for a single metric – revenue.
+Revenue Operations aim to drive growth throughout the customer life cycle by creating operational efficiency and make all teams accountable for a single metric – revenue.

-Revenue Operations is all about breaking down the silos between departments, focusing on maximizing the performance of each business department to ultimately drive revenue growth.
+Revenue Operations is all about breaking down the silos between departments, focusing on maximizing each business department's performance to drive revenue growth ultimately.

 There are 4 Building Blocks of Revenue Operations: